Medicalising borders

 Editors

-Sevasti Trubeta is a researcher at the Institute of Childhood Studies, University of Applied Sciences Magdeburg-Stendal
+Sevasti Trubeta is a Professor for Childhood and Migration at the University of Applied Sciences Magdeburg-Stendal.

 Christian Promitzer is a researcher at the Institute for History, University of Graz